-If a new building does not meet its Standard in its complete, accurate, and verified CY2021 Benchmark Results and Compliance Report, the energy performance requirement would be that the building must meet its Standard by the end of the Cycle.
-Performance metrics and reporting/verification requirements for this option are the same as the Standard Target Pathway.
+If a new building does not meet its Standard in its complete, accurate, and third-party verified CY2021 Benchmark Results and Compliance Report, the energy performance requirement would be that the building must meet its Standard by the end of the Cycle.
+Energy performance and reporting/verification requirements for this option are the same as the Standard Target Pathway.
 Unlike the Standard Target Pathway, which is available only to buildings in a high performing property type, this ACP option is available to all property types.

 4.3.2 Change of Property Type ACP Option Requirements

 Buildings with a change in property type as described in Section 4.3 and selecting the Change of Property Type ACP Option are required to meet the Standard for its new property type by the end of the Cycle.
-Performance metrics for this option are the same as the Standard Target Pathway and the option has the same reporting/verification requirements, except for the deadline for the Pathway Selection Form, which is due one year after the building receives its Certificate of Occupancy.
+The energy performance requirement for this option is the same as the Standard Target Pathway and the option has the same reporting/verification requirements, except for the deadline for the Pathway Selection Form, which is due one year after the building receives its Certificate of Occupancy.
 Unlike the Standard Target Pathway, which is available only to buildings in a high performing property type, this ACP option is available to all property types.

 DOEE will only approve adjustments that are in response to a permanent change to a building.
 Temporary and short-term changes (less than 5 years) that impact energy performance will not be considered for a baseline adjustment.

 - Baseline year shift.
 A building may use different calendar year(s) as its baseline for the energy performance requirements.
 This type of baseline adjustment is designed to address situations that occurred before the Cycle begins.